Ending violence against children in Cambodia

 Mothers and fathers, female and male caregivers and people in communities have the greatest potential to protect children and provide for their physical and emotional safety.

-The Strengthening Child Protection program is working with children, families and communities to improve positive parenting approaches, where children are nurtured and protected as they grow.
-We’re providing better social work support to families so they can seek out help, and we’re working with local and national governments to strengthen the systems that prevent violence, and respond when children do experience violence.
+The Strengthening Child Protection program was supported by the Australian government between 2019 and 2021 and worked with children, families and communities to improve positive parenting approaches, so children are nurtured and protected as they grow.
+We provided better social work support to families so they could seek out help, and worked with local and national governments to strengthen the systems that prevent violence, and respond when children do experience violence.